Southern Ocean Lodge Experiences

 After a relaxing spa treatment, I stroll to a platform on the edge of the cliff for a sunset cocktail.

 On another evening, sunset comes with a different treat, Kangaroos and Kanapes, which are canapés and drinks on the edge of a paddock filled with grazing kangaroos in a nearby historic property.

-These ingredients are expertly utilised by head chef Tim Bourke to create new menus each day.
+These ingredients are expertly utilised by the chef to create new menus each day.

 It’s a wilderness abundant with koalas, western grey kangaroos, Tammar wallabies and other less obvious wildlife like brush-tail possums, pygmy possums and heath goannas.